COVID-19 comfort and mobility statistics

-Social distancing, sourdough making and panic buying – the COVID-19 pandemic has changed the lifestyle and behaviour of Australians in many ways.
-Ongoing restrictions, border closures and virus outbreaks have made Aussies reluctant to do everyday activities like shopping and travel.
+Social distancing, sourdough making and panic buying – the COVID-19 pandemic changed the lifestyle and behaviour of Australians in many ways.
+Ongoing restrictions, border closures and virus outbreaks made Aussies reluctant to do everyday activities like shopping and travel.

 - Travelling overseas